HIV nursing is part of Sexual Health Bromley service.

 Using this service

 Anyone can use this service.
-You can contact them direct or via a referral from your HIV clinic, GP, nurse or other health or social care professional.
+You can contact them directly via email or telephone or via a referral from your HIV clinic, GP, nurse or other health or social care professional.
 You could also refer yourself.
 Any calls you make to us are confidential.
 You may also be referred to this service following a positive HIV test at a sexual health clinic.

 Who this service is for